 - A. The College encourages all individuals to report Prohibited Conduct to the College and, if appropriate, to local law enforcement.
-Both College and criminal reports may be pursued simultaneously. - B. Although a report may come in through many sources, the College is committed to ensuring that all reports are referred to the Director, Equal Opportunity & Employee Relations who, with consultation from the Title IX Coordinator, will ensure consistent application of the Policy to all individuals and allow the College to respond promptly and equitably to eliminate the Harassment, prevent its recurrence, and eliminate its effects.
+Both College and criminal reports may be pursued simultaneously.
+College officials can assist a Reporting Party in contacting local law enforcement, at the request of the Reporting Party. - B. Although a report may come in through many sources, the College is committed to ensuring that all reports are referred to the Director, Equal Opportunity & Employee Relations who, with consultation from the Title IX Coordinator, will ensure consistent application of the Policy to all individuals and allow the College to respond promptly and equitably to eliminate the Harassment, prevent its recurrence, and eliminate its effects.
 The College provides reporting options through multiple contact points across campuses that are broadly accessible to all College community members.
 The College's Title IX Coordinator oversees the investigation and resolution of all Prohibited Conduct covered by the Policy on Prohibited Discrimination, Harassment, and Related Misconduct (the "Policy").
 To report an incident involving Prohibited Conduct or discuss any aspect of the Policy, individuals are encouraged to contact the Title IX Coordinator or any of the designated College officials who together comprise the College's Equal Opportunity Response Team (see Appendix B). - C. The College recognizes that deciding whether to make a report and choosing how to proceed are personal decisions.
-At the time a report is made, a Reporting Party does not have to decide whether to request any particular course of action or know how he or she wishes to proceed, if at all.
+At the time a report is made, a Reporting Party does not have to decide whether to request any particular course of action or know how they wish to proceed, if at all.
 Choosing to make a report and deciding how to proceed after making the report can be a process that unfolds over time.
-The College will make every effort to respect an individual's autonomy in making the determination as to how to proceed, and as described below, will balance agency and autonomy with the College's obligation to provide a safe and nondiscriminatory learning and working environment.
+The College will make every effort to respect an individual's autonomy in making the determination as to how to proceed, and as described below, will balance agency and autonomy with the College's obligation to provide a safe and non-discriminatory learning and working environment.
 Resources are available to support a Reporting Party regardless of the course of action chosen.
 All individuals are encouraged to make a report, regardless of when, where, or with whom the incident occurred, and to seek any necessary assistance from campus or community resources.